JuliaAstro/JuliaAstro.github.io/src/tutorials/curve-fit.md

 ```

-We can now draw posterior samples from this model using one of many available samplers, `NUTS`, or the No U-Turn Sampler.
+We can now draw posterior samples from this model using one of many available samplers, `NUTS`, the No U-Turn Sampler.

 ```julia
 model = linear_regression(x, y)